-Why does print remain so relevant today as a communication channel, even for younger generations?
+Why does print remain so relevant today as a communication channel, even for Millennials?
 To answer this question, we sat down with Daniel Dejan of Sappi North America, which has done extensive research on the neuroscientific effect of print and how it fits into our multichannel marketing world.
 Below is our edited interview.
 Hear more insights from Dejan in our on-demand webcast, “Generation Nation — Keys to Unlock Marketing Success Across Any Age Group.”

 Interview with Daniel Dejan on Print Marketing